 Ask your Members of Congress to Co-Sponsor the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act Today!

-Please reach out and ask your Members of Congress to co-sponsor the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (WIPPES Act) introduced by Rep. Alan Lowenthal (D-CA) and Rep. Lisa McClain (R-MI) and by Sen. Jeff Merkley (D-OR) and Sen. Susan Collins (R-ME) in the Senate.
+Please reach out and ask your Members of Congress to co-sponsor S. 1350/ H.R.
+2964 - the Wastewater Infrastructure Pollution Prevention and Environmental Safety Act (WIPPES Act) introduced by Rep. Lisa McClain (R-MI) and Rep. Mary Sattler Peltola (D-AK) in the House and by Sen. Angus King (I-ME), Sen. Jeff Merkley (D-OR) and Sen. Susan Collins (R-ME) in the Senate.
 This legislation helps address the extensive and expensive problems caused by non-flushable wet wipes.